 Pullulan: Breathable Film Former

-• Use level: 0.2–2.0% in serums and mists; up to ~5% in masks.
+• Use level: 0.2–2.0% in serums and mists; up to ~5% in masks

-• Pros: Clean feel, instant tightening, clarity.
+• Pros: clarity, fast-dry feel, instant film payoff

-Alginates: Hydrogels with Cooling Payoff
+Alginates: Hydrogels With Cooling Payoff

-• Use level: 0.2–1.0% as a thickener; higher for mask gels.
+• Use level: 0.2–1.0% as a thickener; higher for gel masks

 Starch Derivatives: Mattifying and Sensory Control

-• Use level: 1–10% depending on format.
+• Use level: 1–10% depending on format and finish target

-• Pros: Matte finish, softness, cost-effective.
+• Pros: matte finish, softness, cost-effective performance

 Cellulose and Hemicellulose Derivatives: Workhorse Rheology

-• Use level: 0.2–1.0% typical; optimize by shear profile.
+• Use level: typically 0.2–1.0% (optimize by shear profile and viscosity target)

 Chitosan: Conditioning and Film-Forming

-• Use level: 0.1–1.0% active.
+• Use level: 0.1–1.0% active (format dependent)

-• Use level: format-dependent (beads 1–5%; wear modifiers 0.5–2%).
+• Use level: beads 1–5%; wear modifiers often ~0.5–2% (validate per system)

-• Pros: Mechanical strength, defined particle sizing.
+• Pros: defined particle sizing, mechanical strength, performance support

-Designing Textures with Biodegradable Polymers in Cosmetics
+Designing Textures With Biodegradable Polymers in Cosmetics

 Featherlight Serums